anio-software/enkore-private.primitives/README.md

-# @fourtune/primitives
+# @enkore/primitives

-Contains the primitive types used by the fourtune project.
+Contains the primitive types used by the enkore project.

 Note, this package only contains two types at the time: